stearagon/sixth-cents/README.md

 [Details][phase-four]

 ### Phase 5: Connecting to Financial Institutions and Email alerts (~2-3 days)
-I will use action emailer to alert users of different actiionable events such as bills due or low account balances.
+I will use action mailer to alert users of different actiionable events such as bills due or low account balances.
 I will look at third-party libraries to access bank account information for automated transaction downloads.
 Possible leads are GNU Cash which accesses information through Open Financial Exchange and Intuit which has an offering